tommie0079/Microsoft/PrintDeployIntune/readme.md

 <img width="1164" height="1198" alt="Uten navn" src="https://github.com/user-attachments/assets/ac7d3799-cdb4-4ee8-bd0d-839f130e7304" />

-For detection rules, use a custom detection script and upload `detection.ps1`.
+For detection rules, use a custom detection script and upload `detection.ps1` and leave the default at No

 ## Assignments